menu

 Brute force tool à (Usernames & Passwords à Authentication à (Response) à Success/Failure

-Each combination of Username and Password is picked by the brute force tool and tried on the web application.
-If the combination results in a success of logging in it are stored as a correct credential, otherwise it is deleted.
-Then the brute force tool moves to the next possible credential combination and goes over the process for all such permutations and combinations.
-In the end, it returns to the hacker all the correct credentials which resulted in a success of log in
+The brute force tool picks up each combination of username and password and tries it on the web application.
+If the combination succeeds in logging in, it is stored as a correct credential; otherwise, it is deleted.
+Then, the brute force tool moves to the following possible credential combinations and goes over the process for all such permutations and combinations.
+In the end, it returns all the correct credentials to the hacker, resulting in a successful login.

-Increase Password complexity – Adding letters, numbers, special characters, etc. increases password complexity and the chances that hacker will reach your user credentials will be extended by weeks
+Increase password complexity – Adding letters, numbers, special characters, etc. increases password complexity, and the chances that hackers will reach your user credentials will be extended by weeks

-Limit Login attempts – If the web application has a limit of 5-10 login attempts before it seizes the login attempts to that account, it completely rules out the possibility of hacking through brute force attack.
-Since Brute force works only when millions and millions of combinations are tried, limitation to a few attempts wouldn’t let that work.
-Also, an alert is sent to the user who may change the password instantly.
+Limit login attempts – If the web application has a limit of 5-10 login attempts before it seizes the login attempts to that account, it completely rules out the possibility of hacking through brute force attack.
+Since Brute force works only when millions and millions of combinations are tried, limiting a few attempts wouldn’t let that work.
+Also, an alert is sent to the user, who can change the password instantly.

-Use OTPs – Usage of OTP along with the credential password is an effective way to prevent brute force attacks.
-It ensures that only a single attempt of the password has been made and on top of that, a special code sent only to the user has to be used.
-The OTP also has a limitation of 3-5 attempts before the account is blocked.
-If the OTP is accompanied by 1-2 secret questions, it is called 2-factor authentication (2FA)
+Use OTPs – OTP and credential passwords are effective ways to prevent brute force attacks.
+It ensures that only a single attempt at the password has been made, and on top of that, a special code sent only to the user has to be used.
+The OTP is also limited to 3-5 attempts before the account is blocked.
+If 1-2 secret questions accompany the OTP, it is called 2-factor authentication (2FA)

-Use Captcha – Usage of Captcha dismantles the functioning of Brute force attacks as the brute force tools are not designed to fill in the captcha at every attempt of username and password that they make.
+Use captcha—The use of captcha dismantles brute-force attacks, as brute-force tools are not designed to fill in the captcha at every attempt of username and password that they make.